Immediately Available Homes

 Paying rent and Welfare Benefit reform changes - how they might affect you

-If your application is successful, a rent in advance payment will be also be taken at the point of exchange of tenancy agreements.
-This will be determined and confirmed to you.
+If your application is successful you are required to pay one month’s rent in advance at the point of exchange of tenancy agreements.
 We will require you to pay your rent by Direct Debit.